opentelekomcloud-docs/elastic-cloud-server/umn/source/nics/enabling_nic_multi-queue.rst

 The ECS described in this section is assumed to comply with the requirements on specifications and virtualization type.

--  If the ECS was created using a public image listed in `Support of NIC Multi-Queue <#support-of-nic-multi-queue>`__, NIC multi-queue has been enabled on the ECS by default.
+-  If the ECS was created using a public image listed in :ref:`Support of NIC Multi-Queue <en-us_topic_0058758453__section892862210138>`, NIC multi-queue has been enabled on the ECS by default.
 Therefore, you do not need to perform the operations described in this section.
--  If the ECS was created using a private image and the OS of the external image file is listed in `Support of NIC Multi-Queue <#support-of-nic-multi-queue>`__, perform the following operations to enable NIC multi-queue:
+-  If the ECS was created using a private image and the OS of the external image file is listed in :ref:`Support of NIC Multi-Queue <en-us_topic_0058758453__section892862210138>`, perform the following operations to enable NIC multi-queue:

-   #. `Importing the External Image File to the IMS Console <#importing-the-external-image-file-to-the-ims-console>`__
+   #. :ref:`Importing the External Image File to the IMS Console <en-us_topic_0058758453__section1659682611504>`
-   #. `Setting NIC Multi-Queue for the Image <#setting-nic-multi-queue-for-the-image>`__
+   #. :ref:`Setting NIC Multi-Queue for the Image <en-us_topic_0058758453__section1949113217282>`
-   #. `Creating an ECS Using a Private Image <#creating-an-ecs-using-a-private-image>`__
+   #. :ref:`Creating an ECS Using a Private Image <en-us_topic_0058758453__section1841681225617>`
-   #. `Enabling NIC Multi-Queue <#enabling-nic-multi-queue>`__
+   #. :ref:`Enabling NIC Multi-Queue <en-us_topic_0058758453__section214227201118>`

+.. _en-us_topic_0058758453__section892862210138:

 Support of NIC Multi-Queue
 --------------------------

 NIC multi-queue can be enabled on an ECS only when the ECS specifications, virtualization type, and image OS meet the requirements described in this section.

--  For details about the ECS specifications that support NIC multi-queue, see `ECS Specifications and Types <../service_overview/ecs_specifications_and_types/index.html>`__.
+-  For details about the ECS specifications that support NIC multi-queue, see :ref:`ECS Specifications and Types <en-us_topic_0132345719>`.

    .. note::

       If the number of NIC queues is greater than 1, NIC multi-queue is supported.

 -  The virtualization type must be KVM.
--  The Linux public images listed in `Table 2 <#enustopic0058758453table1572993710538>`__ support NIC multi-queue.
+-  The Linux public images listed in :ref:`Table 2 <en-us_topic_0058758453__table1572993710538>` support NIC multi-queue.

    .. note::